Shivpur Assembly constituency

-Shivpur Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
+Shivpur Assembly constituency, formerly Chiraigaon is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Varanasi district and one of the five assembly constituencies in the Chandauli Lok Sabha constituency.
 First election in this assembly constituency was held in 2012 after constituency came into existence when "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed in the year 2008.

 Wards and areas

 Extent of Shivpur Assembly constituency is KCs Shivpur, Jallhupur, Lohta (CT), Phulwaria (CT), Shivdaspur (CT) & Maruadih Rly.
 Settlement (ITS) of Varanasi tehsil.